Microservices are useful not as an architectural status symbol, but as a way to align domain boundaries, team structure, and responsibility.

 Lock boundaries and contracts first

-Start with Decomposition Strategies and Learning DDD, then continue with Building Microservices to establish durable service boundaries.
+Start with Decomposition Strategies and Learning DDD, then continue with Building Microservices — so service boundaries stop being a hypothesis and become a durable model.

 Strengthen integration delivery discipline

-Move next to Inter-service Communication, EIP and Continuous API Management to systematize API evolution and interaction reliability.
+Move next to Inter-service Communication, EIP and Continuous API Management: they give a systematic apparatus for API evolution and interaction reliability, not one-off tricks.

 Related chapters